-If a Strategy Meeting has already been arranged, you may also wish to speak to the Safeguarding Adults manager.
-Contact the Rochdale Borough Safeguarding Adult Board Business Unit at rbsb.admin@rochdale.gov.uk or phone 0300 303 8886 and ask for the Safeguarding Adult Board Business Unit.
+If a Strategy Meeting has already been arranged, you may also wish to speak to the Safeguarding Adults Manager on 0300 303 8886.

 Other Information

 This is one of a series of factsheets produced by the RBSAB.
 The factsheets available are: